BaiyangZhang/BaiyangZhang.github.io/_posts/2023-12-20-Hamiltonian-Truncation-in-3D.md

 ### Hamiltonian Perturbation Theory

 In quantum field theory, Lagrangian perturbation theory has been dominant, especially in the study of scattering processes and elementary particle physics.
 This approach's explicit covariance has been crucial in implementing the renormalization program.

-However, it complicates the identification of physical states defined as eigenstates of the Hamiltonian and the Hilbert space they span.
+The total Hamiltonian $H$ of a system is divided into two parts, 1) the unperturbed Hamiltonian $H_0$, which is solvable and represents the system in the absence of the interaction or perturbation, and 2) the perturbation Hamiltonian $H'$, which represents the interaction or perturbation that is considered small compared to $H_0$.

+The idea is to treat the perturbation $H'$ as a small correction to $H_0$ and expand the observables of interest (like the energy levels or scattering amplitudes) in a power series of $H'$.

+In the absence of the perturbation, the eigenstates and eigenvalues of $H_0$ are assumed to be known. *These serve as the basis for exploring the effects of the perturbation.* The corrections to the eigenvalues and eigenstates of the system due to $H'$ can be calculated iteratively.
+In practical calculations, Feynman diagrams (or similar diagrams) are used to visually and systematically represent the terms in the perturbation series.
+Each diagram corresponds to a mathematical term in the expansion and simplifies the computation of complex interactions.

+### Hamiltonian truncation with UV divergence